 If your hair is not straightened chemically or heat damaged, don’t expect your wavy hair to change to really curly even with time.
 The key is to not let your expectation lead your to disappointment- remember that this journey is to get to see the healthiest version of your natural hair.
 Aim for that and be realistic about it as well!

 The habit of combing or brushing your hair everyday will be difficult to resist, but it’s essential in the beginning.
-When you comb your curls dry, the clumps WILL break and you will be left with frizzier hair.
+When you comb your curls dry daily, the clumps WILL break and you will be left with frizzier hair.
 In case you need to comb it into a hairstyle for work or school, then simply style your curls with your leave in or curl cream and/or gel and comb.
 Plait it right after before it dries up.
 That way your hair will still retain moisture.

 It won’t look perfect all the time